shamaanikala/shamaanikala.github.io/cmdline_course.md

 ## Week 2: Navigating a UNIX System

-Second week had more basic usage such as using and navigating the file system and connecting to a remote server.
+Second week had more basic usage such as using and navigating the file system.
+Week 2 looked into following concepts and related tools:

+- Process management
+- File permissions
+- Remote server usage with `ssh`
+- Remote server file operations with `scp`

 <!-- Koodiesimerkki -->